Winter in Sardinia: Our 4-day Road Trip Itinerary

 Important: Due to the lack of signposting on this hiking trail, you’re better off using a GPS, the app AllTrails, or getting yourself a guide.
 For more information about this trail, check our Hiking Guide to Punta Salinas – Baunei.

-Another option is to go down the main Cala Goloritze trail, which should take about 3 hours both ways.
-Overlooked by a majestic pinnacle, this famous beach has translucid turquoise waters flowing from underwater springs.
+Another option is to go down the main Cala Goloritzè trail, which should take about 3 hours both ways.
 This trail is well-signalized, so it should be a safe moderate option.

-In the morning, head to the center for coffee and a quick stroll around the area.
-There’s not much to do in the village, but you can check the Nicola di Bari parish church standing out in a piazza with views from the valley and an impressive cliff as its background.
-Make sure to have a good breakfast and grab a snack for the hike.
+In the morning, head out for coffee and a quick stroll around the area.
+There’s not much to do in the village, but you can check the Nicola di Bari Parish Church standing out in a piazza with views from the valley and an impressive cliff as its background.

-When heading to the mountain, stop at Belvedere Supramonte and at Terrazza Panoramica su Baunei for impressive views of the area (and make your way back here for sunset!).
+When heading to the mountain, stop at Belvedere Supramonte and Terrazza Panoramica su Baunei for impressive views of the area (make your way back here for sunset!).

 Day 3 – Scenic Drive